Cité Mémoire

-Cité Mémoire is an ongoing art installation created by Michel Lemieux and Victor Pilon, displayed in Old Montreal, Quebec, Canada.
-It is scheduled to last for four years, and features 80 projectors creating images on old buildings.
+Cité Mémoire was an art installation created by Michel Lemieux and Victor Pilon, displayed in Old Montreal, Quebec, Canada.
+It was scheduled to last for four years, and featured 80 projectors creating images on old buildings.
 Cité Mémoire has been called the "largest such installation in the world".
-On the days when the projection is active, which varies during the year, it is available from dusk to close to the end of the day.
+On the days when the projection was active, which varied during the year, it was available from dusk to close to the end of the day.
+The art installation officially ended December 22nd, 2024.